 I’m including my recommendations for three great lunch boxes (all of which I’ve personally used).
 They certainly each have their pros and cons, but overall I find these are the best in each category of price range depending on what you are looking to spend and what features you need to have versus can do without.
 Stay tuned for another blog post on a thorough review of lunchbox containers in the future for a full breakdown of each.

-- Planet Box Rover Lunch Box ($56 not including bag) – yes it’s pricey but is truly my favourite lunchbox ever for so many reasons!
+- Planet Box Rover Lunch Box ($85 for the complete set – 2 dipping containers, lunchbox, carrying bag, and decorative magnets) – yes it’s pricey but is truly my favourite lunchbox ever for so many reasons!
 We use it for the adults in the home too as it holds so much!

 Ensure the cold items are kept cold and hot items are kept hot

 Somedays you may feel as though your child is one of the three little bears and you can’t seem to get the temperature of their food just right.
 To ensure food stays cold make sure to have an insulated lunch bag with ice packs that you’ve kept in the freezer overnight.
 If packing the night before you can even put the whole bag in the fridge to make sure everything stays cold!
 On the other hand, when trying to keep things hot it may be helpful to heat up your child’s thermos with hot water before filling with their lunch (soup, pasta, etc.).
 These tips may not only make the food more appealing, it will decrease the risk of your child contracting a foodborne illness.

 Get your child involved